How marketing automation transformed the sales funnel

-Back in 2011, Gartner predicted that by 2020 customers will manage 85% of their relationship with the enterprise without human interaction.
-It’s 2016 and their vision already seems accurate.
+Back in 2011, Gartner predicted that by 2020, customers would manage 85% of their relationship with the enterprise without human interaction.
+It’s 2016, and their vision already seems accurate.

-In a world where computing is becoming ubiquitous, the power is in the buyers’ hands.
-They can do their own research and set their own terms, which completely redefines the sales funnel.
+In a world where computing is becoming increasingly ubiquitous, the power is in the hands of the buyers.
+They can conduct their research and set their own terms, which completely redefine the sales funnel.

-Despite the nine-year warning by Gartner, many CMOs are extremely unprepared to communicate with their customers in the digital age.
+Despite a nine-year warning from Gartner, many CMOs remain incredibly unprepared to communicate with their customers in the digital age.

 In the traditional sales funnel, prospects would go through the standard stages of awareness, interest, decision, and action.
 They would enter the funnel through a direct mail campaign, a cold call or some other outbound method, followed by an interaction with the sales rep who would walk them through the entire process.